Lou Saban: High school and college

 Saban was the son of immigrants from Croatia and grew up near La Grange, Illinois, a suburb of Chicago.
 His first job, at age nine, was as a caddy for Al Capone's brother Ralph at a Chicago golf course.
+He was the brother of John Saban.
 He attended Lyons Township High School and joined the school's football team.
 A runner and passer, he led his high school's athletic conference in scoring as a senior and was named an all-state and all-conference halfback.

 Saban's high school coach was an Indiana University alumnus and convinced him to enroll there.
 Saban played for the Indiana Hoosiers football team starting in 1940.
 He was used as a quarterback in 1941, his sophomore year.
 He also played as a linebacker and a placekicker.
 Saban was named to the Associated Press All-Big Ten second team as a quarterback in 1942.
 He was the captain of Indiana's 1942 team and was selected as its most valuable player.
 Saban was also a standout shot putter, winning a Big Ten Conference competition at Illinois Institute of Technology in 1943 with a throw of 48 feet and 11 1/2 inches.

 Later in 1943, Saban joined the U.S. Army as World War II intensified following the attack on Pearl Harbor.
 In 1944, he was selected to compete in the College All-Star Game, a now-defunct annual contest between the National Football League champion and a selection of the best college players from around the country.
 Saban, then stationed at Fort Benning in Georgia, was named the college team's second Most Valuable Player after quarterback Glenn Dobbs of the University of Tulsa.
 He kicked three extra points and played on the defensive line in the all-stars' 24–21 loss to the Chicago Bears.
-Saban played for Fort Benning's 3rd Infantry Cockades, a military team, while stationed there.
+Saban played for Fort Benning's 1944 Third Infantry Cockades football team, while stationed there.
 He also studied Chinese for five months at the University of California and served in China and India as an Army interpreter.